nephio-project/test-infra/e2e/provision/README.md

 package, creating all the resources necessary to provision a Kind cluster and register it with Nephio.
 This will take about five minutes or so.

-## Step6: Check Regional cluster installation
+## Step 6: Check Regional cluster installation

-You can check if the cluster is:
+You can check if the cluster has been added to the management cluster:

 ```bash
 kubectl get clusters